-The Superintendent or designee shall ensure that employees receive training in crisis prevention and intervention techniques in order to protect themselves and students.
-Staff development may include training in classroom management, effective communication techniques, procedures for responding to an active shooter situation, and crisis resolution.
+The Superintendent or designee shall provide staff development in crisis prevention and intervention techniques, which may include training in classroom management, effective communication techniques, procedures for responding to an active shooter situation, and crisis resolution.

-The Superintendent or designee also shall inform teachers, in accordance with law, of crimes and offenses committed by students who may pose a danger in the classroom.
+In accordance with law, the Superintendent or designee shall inform teachers, administrators, and/or counselors of crimes and offenses committed by students who may pose a danger in the classroom.
 (Education Code 48201, 49079; Welfare and Institutions Code 827)